carlssonnp/test-another-remote-/simulations/domain_knowledge/database_tables/readme.md

 Check on [the corporate calendar](https://www.google.com/calendar/embed?src=avantcredit.com_14k1u58r10e6vk69pm02i5j230%40group.calendar.google.com&ctz=America/Chicago) (alternatively ask William Wolfson) and attend SQL Training.
 This will give you greater context to solve challenges below.

 Then read about [our Avant database tables](https://businessintelligence.hackpad.com/Table-Descriptions-mFTasgXNNkR) and [table naming conventions](https://businessintelligence.hackpad.com/Table-Naming-Conventions-IdoLDNyUwzi).
+Learn about when [Objects are created and written to the database](https://businessintelligence.hackpad.com/Object-Creation-Guide-9e1owDlRpcR)

 Then do these exercises on our Avant data: